7.62mm or 'Fullbore' Target Rifle Shooting

 First and most importantly, the wind is the main factor which effects your shoot.
 Wind that is as strong as can be seen on the picture on the left (note the steel flagpoles are bending!) will move your shot a couple of targets along if you do not adjust.

 When taking wind into account, direction, strength and steadiness are the key factors.
 However, 'wind' can also be easier to read with the help of mirage.
 This is the effect you get when you drive down a clear road on a hot day and the road up ahead appears to have a running water effect drifting over the road.
 This is merely heat being reflected off the black surface and warming the moist air above it.
-We can see this down the telescope and a good coach will understand how much he/she must adjust on the sights in order to counter it.
+We can see this down the telescope and a good coach will understand how much they must adjust on the sights in order to counter it.

 There are other effects that can disrupt a shooter from getting a decent score such as rain, temperature and air pressure.
 However, this can be quite detailed and can venture into the realms of ballistics, so we shall leave it there.